-In Florida we usually have a screen cage over our outdoor areas.
-In todays market there’s a variety of screen options for screen cages as no-seam screens or UV-screens and most of them doesn’t reach a density higher than 20%.
-A density of 20% means that it has a 80% openness, which gives a great view-through but not the greatest protection.
+In Florida, we usually have a screen cage over our outdoor areas.
+In today’s market, there’s a variety of screen options for screen cages as no-seam screens or UV screens and most of them don’t reach a density higher than 20%.
+A density of 20% means that it has an 80% openness, which gives a great view-through but not the greatest protection.

 So you can get your view-through and we can take care of the bug situation so you can enjoy your environment.
 Now, the drawback of a 5% openness is that it doesn’t allow the same airflow.
 You will still allow the fresh air to come through but you won’t notice a massive breeze.